Interfacial friction dictates long-range force propagation in tissues: Results

-For the sake of simplicity, we first choose a power-law dependence for the decay of $S(r,t)$ over the distance $r$ from the center:
+We first choose a power-law dependence for the decay of $S(r,t)$ over the distance $r$ from the center:

 where $s$ is the coefficient for the magnitude of prestress in tissue, $r_0$ is the onset position of this stress, $t_0$ is the time for the release of stress, and $\varepsilon$ is the cell radius, which also determines the scale of spreading distance of the force.
 The function $\Theta$ is a Heaviside step function.
 Since the roles of $t_0$ is trivial in the calculation, we set $t_0=0$ in the following demonstration.
-The role of $r_0$ is case-dependent, and we present the explanations in SI.
-Here we assume the simplest case where $r_0=0$ (refer to SI for the discussion on the cases with $r_0>0$).
+The role of $r_0$ is case-dependent, and we leave the explanations in S3.4.
+Here we assume the simplest case where $r_0=0$.
 The reason why we use power law decay instead of others such as exponential ones is to avoid additional length scale at this moment.
-The power $q$ is chosen to be $0<q<3$ to guarantee the convergence of the Hankel transform with $S(r,t)$.
+The power $q$ is chosen to be $0<q<3$ to guarantee the existence of the solution.